Get

 If it’s safe for you, gently palpate your dog’s paw and see if anything seems painful.
 Be careful doing this, as even the friendliest dogs can snap when they’re in pain.

 Give your dog a few minutes to see what they will do.
 You can monitor if they do not favor their paw and seem unreactive.
-If you see one or more of the following signs, contact your veterinarian to have your dog examined:
+If you see one or more of the following signs, contact a veterinarian to have your dog examined:

 • Open wound